awesome-panel/awesome-panel/src/pages/about.md

 [pull requests](https://github.com/MarcSkovMadsen/awesome-panel/pulls)
 to the [source code](https://github.com/MarcSkovMadsen/awesome-panel).

+For more details see the [Contribute](https://github.com/marcskovmadsen/awesome-panel#contribute) section of the README file.

 ## The Developer

 This project is developed by Marc Skov Madsen.
 You can learn more about me at